ericyeung/SkypeBot/README.md

 TODO: List
 ==============
-- Put stimpack count and bottlecaps in ```#stats```.
+- [x] Put stimpack count and bottlecaps in ```#stats```.
-- Increase number of weapons, fairly distribute the prices.
+- [x] Increase number of weapons, fairly distribute the prices.
-- Make it so that the damage taken scales inversely proportional to the roll (i.e., rolling a 1 makes you take more damage then rolling a 69.)
+- [x] Make it so that the damage taken scales inversely proportional to the roll (i.e., rolling a 1 makes you take more damage then rolling a 69.)
+- [ ] Make exploring more skill-based.
+- [ ] Raids, bosses, endgame content
 - Show rolled as roll + weapon attack, maybe factor weapon attack into loot quality?
-- Fix loan stuff
+- [x] Fix loan stuff
-- Make read/write to store stuff.
+- [ ] Make read/write to store stuff.
-- Clarify debug command.
+- [x] Clarify debug command.
-- Patch notes?
-- Change exploring cost to "energy".
+- [x] Change exploring cost to "energy".
-- 20 Stimpack limit.
+- [x] 10 Stimpack limit.
+- [x] You now lose a flat amount of bottlecaps when you are in the negatives.
+- [ ] Implement PVP and trading system.
+- [x] Removed the Iron Bank of Braavos.

 Usage
 ==============